-My name is James Ouma.
+My name is James Ouma aka Jim Buttons.
 I’m the founder of Lifesong Kenya.
 I would like to give the history of Lifesong Kenya a personal touch.

-About eight years ago, I got a job as a children’s television show producer.
+In 2008, I got a job as a children’s television show producer without formal training as a journalist.
 My work involved interacting with school children who lacked proper parenting.
 Because I also grew up without a father, I identified with their challenges.

-After awhile, I started challenging children to envision a better world for themselves.
+After awhile, I started challenging the children I was meeting to envision a better world for themselves.
 I encouraged them to appreciate who they are as opposed to focusing on what they didn’t have.
+With time, we started exploring what it would feel when children discovered and used the treasures they had inside them.
+This revived the desires I had growing up without a father or a man to hold my hands.

 History of Lifesong Kenya

-In July 2012, I met 100 boys in juvenile prison.
+In July 2012, I met 100 boys at the Nairobi Remand & Allocation Prison.
+I started meeting the boys every Friday, which was my off day.
 What begun as a weekly mentoring program soon turned into a long lasting engagement.

 The weekly program involved;